 All pupils in Years 5 to 8 have access to their own laptop device provided by the school, which they can use in lessons, as well as for homework tasks.

-The laptop device allows pupils, supported by staff, to personalise their learning environment to suit their needs and for staff to provide resources in a variety of different formats including Tapestry, Wakelet, Flipgrid, Microsoft Teams and OneNote.
-Microsoft Copilot is also sometimes used to enhance children's learning in learning support lessons.
+The laptop device allows pupils, supported by staff, to personalise their learning environment to suit their needs and for staff to provide resources in a variety of different formats including Tapestry, Wakelet, Flipgrid and Microsoft OneNote.